Moo-Ack-Productions/MCprep/README.md

 ## Installing MCprep
 ### Click the link below and download the .zip file (re-zip if auto-unzipped into a folder necessary), install into blender (2.80 through 3.5 supported)

-**Note: It is assumed you have a valid, legal copy of Minecraft.
-Moo-Ack!
+**Note: MCprep is developed with the assumption that our users have a valid, legal copy of Minecraft.
+As such, Moo-Ack!
 Productions reserves the right to deny support if one is found to use a pirated copy of Minecraft**

 [![Install MCprep](/visuals/mcprep_download.png)](https://theduckcow.com/dev/blender/mcprep-download/)